Casavant Freres Organ Opus 3956

 The New Organ

-While this is technically a “new” organ, it will incorporate many pipes from the current instrument, including some from the very first 1867 organ.
-The pipes which are chosen to be kept are those which meet two criteria: 1.
+While this is technically a “new” organ, it incorporates many pipes from the previous instrument, including some from the very first 1867 organ.
+The pipes which were chosen to be kept were those which met two criteria: 1.
 They must be in good enough condition to be reused or restored, and 2.
 They must fit in with the tonal concept of the organ.
-Many of the pipes that have been added since the 1970’s are far too loud, bright, and/or aggressive to be reused.
-Casavant will use the best of the historic pipes in our new organ.
+Many of the pipes that had been added since the 1970’s were far too loud, bright, and/or aggressive to be reused.
+Casavant used the best of the historic pipes in our new organ.

-The remainder of the pipes will be built in-house by Casavant.
+The remainder of the pipes were built in-house by Casavant.
 They are one of the few North American organ companies who build all of their own pipes.
-The new organ will have over 2,600 pipes made of wood and metal, each one painstakingly handmade.
+The new organ has 2,610 pipes made of wood and metal, each one painstakingly handmade.

-The old organ façade, which partially collapsed in 2022, will be replaced by a modern, elegant wood case of two towers that houses some of the largest metal pedal pipes (renderings below).
+The old organ façade, which partially collapsed in 2022, was replaced by a modern, elegant wood case of two towers that houses some of the largest metal pedal pipes.

 Organ Specification